rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-19-ide-future.md

 # The Rust IDE
 In the last compiler/IDE team meeting we've discussed the overall direction for IDE support in Rust.

-At the moment, the two IDEs developed as part of the Rust project are Rust Language Server (RLS) and Rust Analyzer.
+At the moment, the two IDEs developed as part of the Rust project are Rust Language Server (RLS) and rust-analyzer.
 The former is currently being shipped with the Rust distribution while the latter serves as a foundation for the "RLS 2.0" working group.

 Unfortunately, these are actively developed in separation without much code-sharing between the two.